 15. Give to restaurants that you frequent with clients or family members.

 14. Give as an engagement or wedding gift.

-13. Treat your family and friends by taking them to the game.
+13. Treat your family and friends by taking them to a game.

 12. Use tickets as Christmas stocking stuffers.